rtivadar/aath0.github.io/_posts/2018-04-18-atp-tennis-analysis-2006-2015-do-lefties-have-an-advantage.md

 atp_stats_overall_by_player_left_right_known <- atp_stats_overall_by_player %>% filter(hand != "Unknown")
 ```

 Furthermore, it's worth checking a couple of conditions before diving into the bulk of my analysis.
 The first condition worth checking is to ensure that there is a relatively even distribution of left-handed players and right-handed players in the data set.
-If for instance, lefties really did have an enormous advantage, and there were a disporptionionate amount of them among the very top players, that could throw off some of my later analyses.
+If for instance, lefties really did have an enormous advantage, and there were a disproportionate amount of them among the very top players, that could throw off some of my later analyses.

 ```r
 # Creates boxplot - making sure lefties are uniformly dispersed across players